liviucotfas/ase-windows-applications-programming/08 - WinForms - Dialogs.md

 > :octocat: Full source code available, check the `DialogSample` sample.

-1. Create a copy of the “BasicListView” project and name it “DialogSample”
+1. Create a copy of the “ListViewBasicSample” project and name it “DialogSample”

 2. Create the following UI